AdobeDocs/commerce-operations.en/help/release/beta.md

 See the following sections for a list of active beta programs.

+### Enhanced search capabilities for Live Search (Public Beta)

+This beta supports two new capabilities in the [`productSearch` query](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/):

+- **Layered search** - Ability to search within another search context.
+With this capability, you can undertake up to two layers of search for your search queries.
+For example:

+  - **Layer 1 search** - Search for "motor" on "product_attribute_1".
+  - **Layer 2 search** - Search for "part number 123" on "product_attribute_2".
+In this example, "part number 123" is searched for within the results for "motor".

+- **startsWith search indexation** - Ability to search using `startsWith` indexation.
+This new capability allows you to:

+  - Let shoppers search for products where the attribute value starts with a particular string.
+  - Configure an ends with search so shoppers can search for products where the attribute value ends with a particular string.
+To enable an ends with search, the product attribute needs to be ingested in reverse and the API call should also be a reversed string.

+These new conditions enhance the search query filtering mechanism to refine search results.
+These new conditions do not affect the main search query.

+To get started, see the [Live Search guide](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/install#install-the-live-search-beta).

 ### Experience Manager Assets Integration for Commerce (Private Beta)

 The Experience Manager Assets Integration for Commerce enables efficient management and delivery of a large volume of product images from Experience Manager Assets to Adobe Commerce with low or no operational effort required.